looking for 1-1 services? Schedule a consult

 • L-Carnitine – Supports energy production and may aid nerve function.

-For many men, the idea of discussing premature ejaculation with a partner can feel like stepping into a minefield.
-You may worry about disappointing them, hurting their feelings, or being judged.
-Yet silence often fuels the very anxiety that can make PE worse.
-The more open and collaborative you are, the more likely you’ll find solutions together.
+For many men the prospect of discussing premature ejaculation with a partner can seem like walking into a minefield.
+Maybe you’re afraid you’ll let them down, hurt their feelings, or be judged.
+But silence often feeds the anxiety that makes PE worse.
+If you are more open and collaborative, the more likely you’ll find solutions together.

-Listen to your partner’s perspective.
-They may be more understanding than you expect, and they might even have noticed stress or other factors affecting you.
-Involving them in the process can make physical techniques like the stop–start method or Kegels more effective because they can help apply them during intimacy.
+Listen to your partner’s side of things.
+They may be more understanding than you think and may have seen the stress or other things going on with you.
+Involving them in the process can make physical techniques, such as the stop-start method or Kegels, more effective because they can assist you in applying them during intimacy.

 • Be honest without self-blame – Explain that this is a common concern and that you’re actively working on it.